zabbix/zabbix/src/go/plugins/oracle/README.md

  See the chapter [Using TNS Names](#using-tns-names) for the details about how the plugin resolves TNS names.

-The parameter User can contain sysdba, sysoper, sysasm privileges.
+The parameter User can contain sysdba, sysoper, sysasm, sysbackup, sysdg, syskm, sysrac privileges.
 It must be used with `as` as a separator e.g `user as sysdba`, privilege can be upper or lowercase, and must be at the end of the username string.
 If you use `ConnString` as a session name, you can skip the rest of the connection parameters.